CPS and IoT Security

-AuroraSOC is one of the few SOC platforms that treats Cyber-Physical Systems (CPS) and IoT devices as first-class security assets alongside traditional IT infrastructure.
-This page explains the unique challenges of CPS security and how AuroraSOC addresses them.
+AuroraSOC treats Cyber-Physical Systems (CPS) and IoT devices as first-class security assets alongside traditional IT infrastructure.

 CPS are systems where software directly controls physical processes: